-- academic research, exchange, and co-op positions, - certified medical leave, or - any other reasons where the Academic Supervisor and/or the Department Head provides reasons in writing as to how the leave would benefit the student academically.
+- academic research, exchange, and co-op positions, - certified medical leave, or - any other reasons where the academic supervisor and/or the department head provides reasons in writing as to how the leave would benefit the student academically.

-In accordance with the General Regulations of the Faculty of Graduate Studies and Research, students who will be off-campus conducting research must apply to the Faculty of Graduate Studies and Research for off-campus research status.
+In accordance with Section 7.14 of the General Regulations of the Graduate Calendar, students who will be off-campus conducting research must apply to the Faculty of Graduate Studies and Research for off-campus research status.

-If, at any point during your priority appointment period as a TA, you accept a contract instructor position, you are required to apply for a Leave from Duties from your TA position.
-It is your responsibility to submit an application for approval to your department/ school/institute.
+If, at any point during your priority appointment period as a TA, you accept a contract instructor position, you are required to apply for a leave from duties from your TA position.
+It is your responsibility to submit an application for approval to your department/school/ institute.